MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 ## Reporting issues with unstable or inexact holograms

-1. Please record and a [Mixed Reality Capture video](holographic-photos-and-videos.md#capture-a-mixed-reality-video) of the issue.
+1. Record and a [Mixed Reality Capture video](holographic-photos-and-videos.md#capture-a-mixed-reality-video) of the issue.
 This video can be later uploaded through Feedback Hub as an attached file.
 1. Enable full telemetry via the **Settings** app -> **Privacy** -> **Diagnostics & feedback** and under **Optional diagnostics data** ensure the toggle is set to **On**
 1. Get the latest hologram scale and stability fixes by updating to the latest [Windows Holographic OS, (20H2 or higher)](hololens-release-notes-2004.md#windows-holographic-version-20h2).
 After updating perform the following:
     1. Remove all Holograms via **Settings** app -> **System** -> **Holograms** -> then select **Remove all holograms** and start with a fresh map.